 This decision may be appealed in writing to the Marshfield R-I School District's Superintendent within two (2) working days.
-Failure to appeal to the superintendent waives any further right to appeal the positive drug test.
-The superintendent will make a decision within two (2) working days.
+Failure to appeal to the Superintendent waives any further right to appeal the positive drug test.
+The Superintendent will make a decision within two (2) working days.

-The decision of the superintendent may be appealed to the Marshfield R-I Schools Board of Education within five (5) working days.
+The decision of the Superintendent may be appealed to the Marshfield R-I Schools Board of Education within five (5) working days.
 Failure to appeal to the Board of Education waives any further right to appeal.
-The procedures set forth in Board of Education policy 2671 will be generally followed in case of appeal.
 However, the Board of Education reserves the right to modify such procedures as it determines to be appropriate under the circumstances.